Event-based Motion-Robust Accurate Shape Estimation for Mixed Reflectance Scenes: Results

-Scenes 1,2 in \Cref{fig:teaser_remaining}, and Scenes 1-3 in \Cref{fig:MixedReflectanceMain} are 70ms scans for our method, and demonstrate our system's ability to image mixed reflectance surfaces.
-Scene 1 in \Cref{fig:teaser_remaining} consists of a specular object (a convex mirror) and a diffuse object (a David bust).
-This scene causes multiple inter-reflections when light is projected on it.
+Scenes (a) and (b) in \Cref{fig:teaser_remaining}, and Scenes (a)-(c) in \Cref{fig:more_results}, demonstrate our system's ability to image mixed reflectance scenes.
+We capture them with a total scanning time of 70ms.
+Scene (a) in \Cref{fig:teaser_remaining} consists of a specular object (a convex mirror) and a diffuse object (a bust of Michelangelo's David).
+As seen in the photo of the scene (first column, laser is on) this scene causes multiple inter-reflections when light is projected on it.
 Our method is able to reconstruct both the diffuse (in gray) and specular (in blue) parts accurately.
-Moreover, the radius of curvature of the reconstructed mirror is accurately retrieved (see \Cref{sec:quantitative}).
-The Ensemble Codes method is not able to reconstruct the specular surface and also has some artifacts near the left eye of David.
-We observe that the diffuse part of the scene is reconstructed with very high quality with Ensemble Codes and our method, with Ensemble Codes slightly beating ours owing to the frame-based camera which has four times the number of pixels and has longer capture time leading to a better signal-to-noise-ratio in comparison.
-RealSense and Kinect v2 detect the presence of the mirror but do not match the expected shape, up to a point where it is not clear if the 3D data at the mirror position are caused by an artifact or are the actual estimation or the mirror's shape.
-Both commercial sensor concepts also reconstruct the diffuse part with visibly much lower quality.
+Moreover, the reconstructed mirror's radius of curvature is retrieved with high accuracy (\Cref{sec:quantitative}).
+The Ensemble Codes method (third column in \Cref{fig:teaser_remaining}, 3.5s scanning time for one 3D view) is not able to reconstruct most of the specular surface and also has some artifacts near David's left eye.
+Both Ensemble codes and our method reconstruct the diffuse part of the scene with very high quality, with Ensemble Codes slightly beating ours due to the use of a frame-based camera which has four times the number of pixels and has a longer capture time leading to a better signal-to-noise-ratio in comparison.
+RealSense and Kinect v2 (fourth and fifth column in \Cref{fig:teaser_remaining}) display some data points at the position of the mirror, but its shape is not detected correctly.
+Both commercial sensor concepts reconstruct the diffuse scene part with visibly lower quality.